kudos/combine.fm/README.md

 To get started, first `npm install` and then run the app with `npm start` or tests with `npm test`.

 This is in super early development, has no design and only supports albums right now.

+On the immediate todo list:

+* Add support for tracks, and maybe artists
+* Use album release year for additional sanity check on matches
+* Do some kind of a design, particularly for the share page